GhostPirateGir/mkpw/README.md

 # mkpw
-Command-line tool for safe password generation
+Command-line tool for secure password generation

 _mkpw_ aims to provide password for use primarily for online accounts.
-_mkpw_ enables users to safely use password derived from a single secret passphrase for all of their accounts.
+_mkpw_ enables users to use password derived from a single secret passphrase for all of their accounts in a secure manner.
 Passwords generated with _mkpw_ are secure (hard to guess and unique for every account) and easy to manage (only one passphrase to remember, password derived from account's domain name).